Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Xiaoli Chen, Xiujun Cheng and Yang Liu for discussions about computation.
-This work is supported by the National Natural Science Foundation of China (grants No.11801192 and No. 11771449).
+This work is supported by the National Natural Science Foundation of China (grants No.11801192 and No. 11771449), Jiangsu University Project Grant (No. 20JDG071) and Russian Ministry of Science and Education "Digital biodesign and personalised healthcare”.